All articles

 }

-// Horizontal wall
+// Draw vertical wall

-var wy = y1 + 1 + Math.floor(Math.random() * (h - 1));
+const wx = x1 + 1 + Math.floor(Math.random() * (w - 1));

-var passage = x1 + Math.floor(Math.random() * w);
+const gap = y1 + Math.floor(Math.random() * h);

 }